University of San Francisco’s Center for Asia Pacific Studies welcomes domestic and

 political science, sociology, and anthropology

-The Center for the Pacific invites applications for stays from
+The Center for Asia Pacific Studies invites applications for stays from

 three to six months during the following time periods: